ms1450/ms1450.github.io/_posts/2021-05-02-Unveiling-WhatsApp-Web.markdown

 - ``WINDOW_UPDATE`` : provide any changes made to the window itself, updating the server using a parameter called ``Window Size Increment``.
 - ``PRIORITY`` : contains five parameters, *Reserved*, *Stream Identifier*, *Exclusive*, and *Stream Dependency* and *Weight*.

->  The Stream Identifier is the ID pertaining to the Data that gets sent.
+The Stream Identifier is the ID pertaining to the Data that gets sent.
 The Stream Dependency is the number on which that ``PRIORITY`` header is dependent on and it is always a value lower than its own Stream ID.
 The Weight ranges from 0 to 240, and signifies the importance of Stream ID.
-{: .prompt-tip }

 Although we can see ``HEADERS`` and ``WINDOW_UPDATE`` as well as ``SETTINGS`` throughout the packet capture, the ``MAGIC`` and ``PRIORITY`` headers are only used for the initial setup for WhatsApp Web.